JAAdrian/MatlabPrintFigure/README.md

 Usually, when printing figures to disk while using the `'pdf'` format, MATLAB prints a blank DIN A4 page and places the figure somewhere on it.
 This behaviour is fixed in this implementation.

-## Changing the Resolution when Printing Bitmap Graphics
+## Changing the Resolution when Printing Pixel Graphics

 When a pixel graphic file format like `png` is desired the pixel resolution can be defined by setting the `Resolution` property of the object by